zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

-## Task 2: Create a Notebook and define paragraphs the md, SQL, PL/SQL, and Python interpreters
+## Task 2: Create a Notebook and define paragraphs using the md, SQL, PL/SQL, and Python interpreters
 To create a notebook:

 1. On the Oracle Machine Learning homepage, click **Notebooks**.
 The Notebooks page opens.